sanjoydesk/cygniteframework/README.md

 iv.
 Fork Cygnite Repository on GitHub.

 v.
-Please follow the coding standard as followed on the project or request for coding standard to follow.
+Please follow the coding standard as followed (Resembles PSR) on the project or please request for coding standard to follow.

 ##History -
 ==========
 Hi I am Sanjoy Dey.
-I love to create web applications.
+I am passionate about web technologies.
 After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge by creating small MVC, I started creating Cygnite Framework around 2012.
 Cygnite Framework will give you creative experience with expressive performance and user friendly architecture to reduce your development time.

 Cygnite is currently in development stage (v1.0.5) and contributions to Cygnite development would be highly appreciated.